openedx/edx-documentation/en_us/shared/rerun_course/course_rerun.rst

      - No.

 After you re-run a course, modifications to the original course and the re-run course are independent.
-Changes to either course are not propagated to the other course.
+Changes to either course have no effect on the other course.
 Therefore, you should ensure that the original course content is as complete as possible before you re-run the course.

 For more information, see :ref:`Use Re-Run to Create a Course` and :ref:`Update the New Course`.